tstockwell/TermSatNet/README.md

-# RuleSAT
+# ReRite

-RuleSAT is an open source SAT solver that works by reducing nand-based propositional formulas to their canonical form, using a database of 'reduction rules'.
+ReRite is a SAT solver designed to be that uses proof analysis to reduce nand-based propositional formulas to their canonical form.
+ReRite completely reduces formulas in polynomial time as a function of the length of the starting formula.
+There's more in the wiki, including some proofs.
+The RR solver can optionally be assisted by a database of 'reduction rules' that give the solver a significant performance boost.
+The database is not required for RR to run in polynomial time, the database makes RR infinity fast/smart.

+As RR reduces formulas it may discover new rules.
+RR may optionally save these rules in a *rule database*.
-RuleSAT is also an open source trie-structured database of reduction rules.
+Also optionally, as RR discovers RR can save new rules in a rule database ReRite is also an open source trie-structured database of reduction rules.
-RuleSAT works by reducing nand-based propositional formulas to their canonical form using the rules in a given database.
+ReRite works by reducing nand-based propositional formulas to their canonical form using the rules in a given database.
-RuleSAT completely reduces formulas in polynomial time as a function of the length of the starting formula.
-You read that correctly.
-There's more in the wiki, including a proof that RuleSAT is polynomial and that therefore P=NP.

-The catch is that a RuleSAT server cannot **guarantee** that it can completely reduce formulas above its databases' **complexity rating**.
+The catch is that a ReRite server cannot **guarantee** that it can completely reduce formulas above its databases' **complexity rating**.
 A databases' complexity rating is the ID of the last formula in the database, which is also the largest ID in the database.
 A databases' **completeness rating** is the maximum number of variables in a formula for which the database is **guaranteed** to be able to reduce the formula to its canonical form.
 Complexity ratings grow linearly while completeness ratings are logarithmic,
 it's probably easier for folks to understand the concept of completeness rating.

-The open source version of RuleSAT is limited to a database size that's reasonable to download from GitHub.
+The open source version of ReRite is limited to a database size that's reasonable to download from GitHub.
-The open-source version of RuleSAT has a completeness rating of 1000 variables.
+The open-source version of ReRite has a completeness rating of 1000 variables.
 That doesn't mean that it's only capable of solving formulas with 1000 variables.
 It means that the open source version is capable of solving the hardest, thorniest, most complex problems of up to 1000 variables.
 The open source version can reliably solve many large but fundamentally simpler problems with millions of variables.
 Developers are also able to extend the open source rule database on their own,
-the RuleSAT project provides tools for building your own database.
+the ReRite project provides tools for building your own database.

-The commercial version of RuleSAT has a completeness rating that is magnitudes of order greater than the open source version
+The commercial version of ReRite has a completeness rating that is magnitudes of order greater than the open source version
 and is capable of solving the most difficult problems on the planet.
-It takes computational effort to build a large RuleSAT database, like mining bitcoins.
+It takes computational effort to build a large ReRite database, like mining bitcoins.
 That's why there's a commercial version, as it takes some serious resources to keep growing the rule database.

 Table of Contents
-[How RuleSAT works](how-rulesat-works.md): Overview of the RuleSAT Formula and Rule Generation System [Formulas](formulas.md): Details of formula syntax and ordering [Rules](rules.md): Details of the RuleSAT database.
+[How ReRite works](how-rulesat-works.md): Overview of the ReRite Formula and Rule Generation System [Formulas](formulas.md): Details of formula syntax and ordering [Rules](rules.md): Details of the ReRite database.
 [Proof-based Reductions](wildcard-analysis.md): Optionally minimize databases using algorithmic reductions that are slightly slower.
-[RuleSAT is O(nE2) and P=NP](complexity.md): I'm very open to constructive feedback, I'm serious about this.
+[ReRite is O(nE2) and P=NP](complexity.md): I'm very open to constructive feedback, I'm serious about this.